Denhac/denhac-official-docs/financial-policy.md

 The Treasurer will provide a monthly summary of all active Manager Budgets and their spending funds.
 The Treasurer will also check in with the acting Manager every ~ six months to ensure the funding is appropriate and will help guide a request to increase or decrease funds.
 Check-in can be skipped at the Treasurer's discretion.

 ### Vending Machine Pool:
-In the case of the Denhac-owned vending machines, a pool of funds will be set aside for stocking, maintenance, and general improvements.
+In the case of the denhac-owned vending machines, a pool of funds will be set aside for stocking, maintenance, and general improvements.
 This pool will generate its funds through the machines' revenue until the approved cap is reached.
 Once reached, all collected funds will be added to the general fund.
 The Treasurer will report on the current funds in the pool monthly.

 The currently approved pool is $1,000.